lammps/lammps/doc/src/Speed_compare.rst

   small number of threads with increasing overhead as the number of threads per MPI rank grows.
 The KOKKOS/OpenMP kernels have less overhead in that case, but have lower performance with few threads.
-* The USER-INTEL package contains many options and settings for achieving additional performance on Intel hardware (CPU and accelerator cards), but to unlock this potential, an Intel compiler is required.
+* The INTEL package contains many options and settings for achieving additional performance on Intel hardware (CPU and accelerator cards), but to unlock this potential, an Intel compiler is required.
 The package code will compile with GNU gcc, but it will not be as efficient.